The Elements in Wicca

 In magickal practice and formal ritual space, Wiccans assign the Elements to the directional quarters (north, east, south, west, and center).
 Although Spirit is generally always assigned to the center of a circle, the directions corresponding with the other four elements is often different depending upon factors such as geography and tradition.

-Currently residing in Colorado, I find this set up is still relevant to me as the weather (Air) moves from the north, temperatures rise (Fire) the further south I go, the mountains (Earth) are to the west, and the place I originate, spirit of deceased loved ones, and the ocean I connect with the most (Water) are to the east.
+When residing in Colorado Springs, I found this set up remained relevant to me as the weather (Air) moved from the north, temperatures rose (Fire) the further south I went, the mountains (Earth) were to the west, and the place I originated (home town), spirits of deceased loved ones, and the ocean I connect with the most (Water) were to the east.